orcfax/docs/docs/orcfax-solution/The-Orcfax-vision.md

-Orcfax has managed to reduce on-chain interaction to a single certified data publication event, all while providing linkages that connect on-chain datapoints with their complete history of supporting documentation of all off-chain processes; these records are made available permissionlessly through decentralized storage, and have standards-based security guarantees for their links back to the on-chain data.
+Orcfax has managed to reduce on-chain interaction to a single certified data publication event, all while providing linkages that connect on-chain datapoints with a complete history of supporting documentation related to all off-chain processes; these records are made available permissionlessly through decentralized storage, and have standards-based security guarantees for their links back to the on-chain data.